Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 A Statement Second Quarter Decides It

 The shooting splits over the 10-minute frame were lopsided.
 Dallas hit 72.2% of its field goals while Indiana managed just 21.4%.
-The Wings outscored the Fever 36-17 over the period, the avalanche that became the night’s structural anchor.
+The Wings outscored the Fever 36-17 over the period, the avalanche that proved to be the difference.

 What turned the second quarter was, more than anything, a clear cause-and-effect chain that Bueckers laid out, emphasizing getting out in transition for easy finishes and 3-point attempts.
 Keeping turnovers down played a key role after a challenging start in that department.